blehh2556/ajufohoc/README.md

 2. Click the "+" icon in the top-right corner.

-3. select "New repository" from the dropdown menu.
+3. Select "New repository" from the dropdown menu.

 4. Name your repository (e.g., ajufohoc).